godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

     == skel (Skeleton)
     ==== mesh (MeshInstance)

 This scene is imported from Blender.
-It contains an arm mesh with 2 bones - upperarm and lowerarm, with the lowerarm bone parented to the upperarm.
+It contains an arm mesh with 2 bones, upperarm and lowerarm, with the lowerarm bone parented to the upperarm.

 Skeleton class
 --------------

 You can view Godots internal help for descriptions of all functions.
-Basically all operations on bones are done using their numeric ID.
+Basically, all operations on bones are done using their numeric ID.
 You can convert from a name to a numeric ID and vice versa.

 **To find the number of bones in a skeleton we use the get_bone_count()